 - Rest days from £45 per person per night

-Please note: we can tailor make your package in less or more days or if you want to walk the whole path combining the North Section and South Section, that is also possible in 15 nights 14 days walking.
+Please note: This package can be reversed starting in Chepstow ending in Knighton.
+We can tailor make your package in less or more days or if you want to walk the whole path combining the North Section and South Section, that is also possible in 15 nights 14 days walking.
 Rest days are also possible on all routes.

 If you are interested in other areas of Wales we have many more packages available.

 How to Get Here